woehrl01/azdo-workitem-documents-extension/README.md

 To reduce clutter and embedding incompatible documents, we only crawl for supported documents inside the _Description_ field.
 If you still want to embed them, add them via a _Hyperlink_ relation.

+If you want to generally allow these kind of documents, specify an _Allow rule_ in the settings.

+### Why are some documents, defined via an _Allow rule_, not shown?

+To ensure proper rendering inside an iframe, the extension requires that the URI needs to match the https scheme.
+If you think this should be changed, please let me know.

 ---

 In some scenarios, this extension might be treated as a must-have feature.
 I hope that it will be useful for you and your team.
 The extension is available on the [Azure DevOps Marketplace](https://marketplace.visualstudio.com/items?itemName=lukaswoehrl.azdo-workitem-documents) and on [GitHub](https://github.com/woehrl01/azdo-workitem-documents-extension) under MIT license!